web-widget/shared-cache/README.md

 ### Enhanced Fetch API with Default Configuration

-The new `createFetch` API allows you to set default cache configuration at creation time, reducing repetition:
+The `createFetch` API allows you to set default cache configuration at creation time, reducing repetition:

 ```typescript
 import { createFetch } from '@web-widget/shared-cache';